dymes-io/dymes/HACKING.md

 Essentially, Dymes stores messages, and allows such stored message to be queried.

-Regardless of the type of scenario Dymes is being used in (as a commit log, source of events, etc.) [there are concepts around the use](doc/dymes-msg-concepts.md) of *message identifiers*, *correlation identifiers* and *routing value* that need to be kept in mind.
+Regardless of the type of scenario Dymes is being used in (as a commit log, source of events, etc.) there are concepts around the use of *message identifiers*, *correlation identifiers* and *routing values* that need to be kept in mind.

 ---
 ### Correlation Identifier